 - Category: Accounting Advice

 Baseball teams keep score by counting runs.
 Football teams keep score by counting touchdowns.
 When you have your own business, counting money is the way to keep score.
 It is extremely important for you to know where you stand from a financial perspective.
-A budget is a critical component to your financial and operating game plan.
+A budget is a critical component to your pest control company’s financial and operating plan.

 Knowing what you want to accomplish strategically is absolutely vital and measuring against this objective is paramount.
 A budget is your game plan.
 Not creating a budget is like driving down a dark street at night with your headlights off.
 There is no way to see what is coming down the street and no way to tell if you’re going to drive into a wall.

 Budgeting is nothing more than formulating a coherent financial plan for some period in the future, usually one or two years.
 As the plan is implemented we are able to rate our efforts compared to the budget that we created.
 Budgeting allows us to predict the number of technicians, vehicles, equipment, etc. that we will need in the future based on our revenue projections.